Best Horse Racing Betting Sites

 How to Pick a Top Bookmaker

 There are literally hundreds of betting sites out there, but how can you tell the good ones from the bad?
-As discerning racing punters, there are certain things we look for when choosing the best horse racing betting sites, not least the presence of generous free bets and welcome offers.
+As discerning racing punters, there are certain things we look for when choosing the best horse racing betting sites.

-Everyone who has even an occasional flutter on horse racing knows many of the popular betting sites and probably has their favourite.
-The likes of Bet365, Coral and Betfair are certainly top bookies and they have a lot to offer to their customers.
+Everyone who has even an occasional flutter on horse racing knows many of the popular betting sites and probably already has their favourite.
 But sometimes it can be fruitful to assess whether or not the grass is greener elsewhere; that is, to seek out a few new horse racing betting sites.

 Whether you are looking to bet on the Cheltenham Festival, the Grand National or a midweek handicap at Catterick, using the best bookmaker for the bet you want to make is certainly advisable.

 In this article we will outline some of the reasons why you might want to join a new betting site.
 We’ll also outline what things you ought to look for in a bookie and what terms and conditions you should be aware of.

 If you are planning to make regular – or even semi-regular – bets, whether small stakes or large, it pays to get the best odds.
 If you place a £10 at odds of 8/1 you get a profit of £80.
 But if you had got odds of 10/1, you’d have got £100 of profit.